znsio/specmatic-documentation/documentation/map-of-content.md

 ---

 ## Contract Tests For Providers
-- Review of "contract testing"
-- Specmatic project setup
+- Setup Specmatic in the project
   - In Java projects
     - Instructions for Maven dependencies (include instructions on projects that use Spring, which has conflicting versions of kotlin / JUnit)
     - Instructions for Gradle dependencies